 take high dose (5mg) folic acid daily, ideally starting before you become pregnant (this needs to be prescribed by a doctor)

-For more information please see our Epilepsy and Pregnancy video.
+For more information please see the NHS website: Epilepsy and pregnancy.

 Our service is run jointly by consultant obstetricians and endocrinologists at each campus.
-We see women who have thyroid disease and other endocrine problems including Addison's disease.
+We see pepole who have thyroid disease and other endocrine problems including Addison's disease.